-This is a guest post about how to make a mini greenhouse from old windows by Jean Smith, please check out her delightful blog, For Dragonflies And Me. ~~ Sue
+This is a guest post by Jean Smith, from For Dragonflies And Me

 Using discarded windows to make a mini greenhouse

 As we tromped through the muddy fair grounds, I was on the look out for one thing- old windows.
 I had a few stipulations: they must be paned and preferably painted a funky green or red.
 I’d seen several photos of mini greenhouses constructed from them and I had dreamed of having my own ever since.

 Being a bit persnickety about certain ‘garden junque’ items, I hadn’t found the ‘right’ ones yet… I knew what I wanted and until I found the perfect windows, I’d be patient and wait.
 Well, today was my lucky day!
 As we were walking down one of the myriad rows, there in an old wagon shoved off to the back, were my windows.
 They were green and had nine panes- I couldn’t believe it.
 I asked the man running the stall if they were for sale, “Five bucks each,” he said.
 “I’ll take em’ all!”
 To say I was ecstatic would be an understatement!

 When we got home, my husband was ready to get at it and asked me if I had the instructions.
 I looked at him and said, “Instructions?
 How hard could it be?”
 Well, after he figured out what he’d need to put the awkward thing together I realized it would be nice to give instructions to others who may want to build their own… so here’s a simple how to:

 - You’ll need 6 windows the same size, preferably paned for the cutest effect.